dat-ecosystem-archive/docs/papers/dat-paper.md

 # Abstract

 Dat is a swarm based version control system designed for sharing large datasets over networks such that their contents can be accessed randomly, be updated incrementally, and have the integrity of their contents be trusted.
 Every Dat user is simultaneously a server and a client exchanging pieces of data with other peers in a swarm on demand.
-As data is added to a Dat repository updated files are split into pieces based on Rabin fingerprinting and deduplicated against known pieces to avoid retransmission of data.
+As data is added to a Dat repository updated files are split into pieces using Rabin fingerprinting and deduplicated against known pieces to avoid retransmission of data.
 File contents are automatically verified using secure hashes meaning you do not need to trust other nodes.

 # 1. Introduction